salesforce-marketingcloud/salesforce-cms-content/README.md

 ### Create a headless Marketing Cloud channel in Salesforce CMS for integration with Marketing Cloud

-1. From the Salesforce App Launcher, open Salesforce CMS
+1. From the Salesforce App Launcher, open Digital Experiences
-2. From the CMS Home tab, select **CMS Channels**
+2. From the Digital Experiences Home tab, select **CMS Channels**
 3. Click **Add Channel** | **Create Channel**
 4. Name the channel: **Marketing Channel**
 5. Select the connection type: **Public**